yoheikikuta/adversarial-camera-stickers/README.md

 ## Environment
-Even though VSCode Remove Develepment environment is assumed, the script essentially depends on `PyTorch`, `torchvision`, `NumPy` and `skimage`.
+Even though VSCode Remove Develepment environment is assumed, the script essentially just depends on `PyTorch`, `torchvision`, `NumPy` and `skimage`.

 ## Running script
-This repository includes an image which will be attacked [here](https://github.com/yoheikikuta/adversarial-camera-stickers/tree/master/image); it's a street_sign image (ImageNet-1000 class label idx is `919`).
+This repository includes an image which will be attacked [here](https://github.com/yoheikikuta/adversarial-camera-stickers/tree/master/image); it's a street_sign image (corresponding ImageNet-1000 class label idx is `919`).

 - Targeted attack
   You can choose a target label which follows ImageNet-1000 class labels (default: `595` (harvester)).